 - Limiting foods and drinks that have simple sugars (sodas, desserts)

 - Dividing calories more evenly throughout your day

 Having a baby takes a toll on your body in many ways.
 The toll is even greater without proper nutrition.
-If you skimp on foods that are rich in iron, you could become anemic.
+If you skimp on foods rich in iron, you could become anemic.
 Too much junk food could increase your blood pressure and cause extra weight gain.
 Unhealthy food can even affect your mood.

 When to see a doctor

-Questions for your doctor
+Questions to ask your doctor